Richie Sexson: Seattle Mariners

 Prior to the 2005 season, Sexson signed a four-year contract with the Seattle Mariners worth $50 million.
-Sexson played well in the 2005 season, hitting 39 home runs and 121 RBI and put up similar numbers the following year, hitting 34 home runs and 107 RBI.
+Sexson played well in the 2005 season, hitting 39 home runs and 121 RBIs and put up similar numbers the following year, hitting 34 home runs and 107 RBIs.
 However, Sexson struggled mightily in the 2007 season, batting .205 with 21 home runs and 63 RBIs, and again in the 2008 season, hitting just .218 with 11 home runs and 30 RBIs for Seattle.

 On May 8, 2008, in a game against the Texas Rangers, Sexson charged the mound towards Rangers starting pitcher Kason Gabbard and threw his batting helmet at him after Gabbard threw a head-high pitch over the middle of the plate, to which Sexson reacted as if it had hit him.
 Sexson later stated he was frustrated and had a lot going on in his head, including his son being in the hospital and his club's recent struggles.
 He was suspended six games for the incident.
 He later appealed the suspension, and it was dropped to five games.

 On July 10, 2008, Sexson was released by the Mariners.